 Best of luck!

 Ensuring your dog has a diet of fresh whole foods is critical to adding years to your dog's life.
-Bluey's pet parent believed that his access to unprocessed foods contributed to his long lifespan.
+Bobi's pet parent believed that his access to unprocessed and unseasoned human food contributes to his long lifespan.

 Fresh whole foods such as fruits and vegetables, dairy and meat, offer our pets digestible, nutrient-rich food that can have a profoundly positive effect on a pet's overall health; and, it also can be a great aid in avoiding, treating, and remedying many health issues.

-As not all fruits and vegetables that are good for us are also good for our canine companions, Dr. Karen Becker provides an excellent guide to fruits and vegetables which you should avoid, and which ones you should put on your "add to your dog's diet" list.
+As not all fruits and vegetables that are good for us are also good for our canine companions, make sure to check what human foods are safe for dogs to eat and which you should avoid; also which ones you should put on your "add to your dog's diet" list.
 Items such as orange, mango, Brussel sprouts, and others that you may not have thought of, provide many nutrients for pets.

 While it may be expensive and inconvenient to create tasty homemade dog food from fresh ingredients regularly, you can always add whole foods to supplement your dog's favorite kibble.

-Imagine that the consumption of a non-toxic vegetable at least three times a week resulted in a 70 – 90% risk reduction in the development of cell carcinoma in Scottish terriers, according to the Integrative Veterinary Care Hospital.
+According to the Integrative Veterinary Care Hospital the consumption of a non-toxic vegetable at least three times a week resulted in a 70 – 90% risk reduction in the development of cell carcinoma in Scottish terriers.
+Now isn't that worth adding a few more vegetables to your dog's diet?